When the Kinks Rush-Released Their Second Album, ‘Kinda Kinks’

 Even though Davies had written, or co-written, all but two of the LP's songs ("Naggin' Woman," a throwaway misogynist blues number, and a barely awake cover of the Motown standard "Dancing in the Street"), most are forgettable.
 The opening "Look for Me Baby," the half-ignited rave-up "You Shouldn't Be Sad" and "Got My Feet on the Ground," co-written with brother Dave Davies, were quickly discarded by the end of the year, when the Kinks' third album, The Kink Kontroversy, was released.

 Listen to the Kinks' 'Tired of Waiting for You'

 Kinda Kinks did feature a couple of keepers, though.
-"Tired of Waiting for You" was one of Davies' first successful excursions outside of the garage-rock template, and the band's highest-charting single -- reaching No. 6, a position matched only by 1983's chart comeback song and runaway MTV hit "Come Dancing."
-And the album's closing track, "Something Better Beginning," hints at the more pastoral and reflective tone Davies' songwriting would take over the next few years.
+"Tired of Waiting for You" was one of Davies' first successful excursions outside of the garage-rock template, and the band's highest-charting single: It reached No. 6, a position matched only by 1983's chart-comeback song and runaway MTV hit "Come Dancing."
+And the album's closing track, "Something Better Beginning," hints at the more pastoral and reflective tone Ray Davies' songwriting would take over the next few years.
 But that's about it.

 That's also how things worked back then.
 The best material was issued as singles while many lesser tracks recorded during the same sessions would fill out albums' typical dozen-song playlists.
 Some groups, like the Beatles, could get away with it; others, like the Kinks, coasted through a few spotty albums before later finding their footing.